Best App to Stop Mindless Scrolling (iPhone, 2026)

 ScreenZen inserts a configurable delay timer before selected apps open.
 The user picks the apps to gate and sets the delay (5 seconds, 30 seconds, or longer).
 The delay is the interrupt.

 For mindless scrolling that is partially conscious (the user is at least aware they are reaching for the phone), the delay can break the automatic loop.
-A user on r/getdisciplined wrote with 5 upvotes about ScreenZen's earlier sibling: "the 5-second pause was great because by the end of those five seconds, you'd be surprised how much your interest has waned."
+A user on r/getdisciplined wrote about ScreenZen's earlier sibling: "the 5-second pause was great because by the end of those five seconds, you'd be surprised how much your interest has waned."

 The trade-off is skippability.
 ScreenZen does not enforce.
 The user can wait out the timer the same way they can wait out the One Sec breathing pause.
 For users whose autopilot has deepened past soft friction, ScreenZen becomes background noise.